 Green lush gardens with plenty of shaded play areas, this place is perfect for younger children to interact with nature.

-Beach & Pool Days
+Beach & Pool Days Outdoor Activities in Dubai

 Dubai is synonymous with pristine beaches and luxury hotels.
 Here are the best options to enjoy a day at the pool or lounge at the beach, whether it’s in a luxury beach club or enjoying the public beaches in Dubai.

-All day party beach club in JBR
+All day party beach club in JBR.

 The Aussie coast meets Dubai at “The Byron”, the latest beach club sensation to open on Palm Jumeirah.